Going For Gold

 – William Faulkner

 If what it takes to win gold is finding out what you are capable of and then striving to achieve it, then why do most people and companies focus so much time and money on comparing themselves to others?
 Yes, I’m talking about benchmarking.
-How do we compare to other companies in the same industry, in other industries, countries, etc.?

 The journey to business innovation and excellence starts with knowing just how well, or how poorly, the company is doing today.
 Then look at how the company could be if it’s potential were reached.
 Probably a lot better than how the competition is doing today.
 Apply the resources to systematically achieving this potential – the company’s personal best – and the focus on the competition doesn’t matter anymore.
 They will be struggling to keep up.